Five fascinating facts about the monarch super generation that we are seeing right now

 These super monarchs live longer, travel farther and reproduce on a different schedule than their relatives.
 Here’s a closer look at the monarch super generation and how they’re different from other monarchs.

 Most monarch butterflies live for about a month and lay eggs when they are only a few days old.
-The super monarchs, though, live about eight times as long, typically emerging from their pupae in August or September and traveling to Mexico for the winter before starting the return journey back north beginning in March.
+The super monarchs, though, live about eight times as long, typically emerging from their pupae in August or September and traveling to Mexico for the winter before starting the return journey back north beginning in March, the Fish and Wildlife Service reports.

 Unlike most other migrating animals, the super monarchs will never complete the return trip.
 The super monarchs begin the journey north but typically only travel as far as the southern United States before mating and laying the eggs that will become the next generation, the first in the new year’s cycle.